pytest-dev/pytest-bdd/README.rst

 Advanced code generation
 ------------------------

-For more experienced users, there's smart code generation/suggestion feature.
+For more experienced users, there's a smart code generation/suggestion feature.
 It will only generate the test code which is not yet there, checking existing tests and step definitions the same way it's done during the test execution.
 The code suggestion tool is called via passing additional pytest arguments: